-Our initial estimates, and the wider Transport East forecasts10, indicate that the projected EV uptake could remove around 70% of the annual carbon emissions from cars and vans by 2040 and substantially contribute to the Essex net zero target for 2050.
+Our initial estimates, and the wider Transport East forecasts8, indicate that the projected EV uptake could remove around 70% of the annual carbon emissions from cars and vans by 2040 and substantially contribute to the Essex net zero target for 2050.
 However, the analysis also highlights some key challenges:

-- EVs are not completely carbon neutral, when energy supply and manufacturing are considered, and will only get us so far towards net zero. - We need to discourage the replacement of shorter trips, currently made by walking, cycling and bus, with EV trips. - Forecasts do not account for the need to decarbonise freight, public transport and taxis. - Other technologies are needed as a balanced approach to achieve net zero, including alternative fuels, increased energy efficiency and carbon offsetting.
+- EVs are not completely carbon neutral, when energy supply and manufacturing are considered, and will only get us so far towards net zero. - Avoiding the replacement of shorter trips, currently made by walking, cycling and bus, with EV trips. - The wider need to also decarbonise freight, public transport and taxis. - Other technologies are needed as a balanced approach to achieve net zero, including alternative fuels, increased energy efficiency and carbon offsetting.